Top Python Frameworks for Web Development in 2025

 – Built-in testing client

-Quart is ideal for developers familiar with Flask but who want to take advantage of asynchronous programming.
-It’s particularly well-suited for applications that require high concurrency or real-time features.
+Quart is perfect for developers who already know Flask but want to utilize asynchronous programming.
+It’s especially suitable for applications with high requirements of concurrency or real-time functionalities.

 Starlette is a lightweight ASGI framework/toolkit that’s designed to be a foundation for other frameworks (like FastAPI) or for building high-performance asyncio services.